cdevents/spec/spec.md

   *predicate* and *version*.
 Valid event types are defined in the [vocabulary](#vocabulary).
   All event types should be prefixed with `dev.cdevents.`.
 One occurrence may have multiple events associated, as long as they have different event types.
-  *Versions* are semantic in the *major.minor* format.
+  *Versions* are semantic in the *major.minor.patch* format.
 For more details about versions see the the see [versioning](primer.md#versioning) documentation.

 - Constraints: